 For the last three years, I have had the privilege to call Squamish my home.
-Squamish, British Columbia, is home to some of the best and most technical bouldering in the world, along with a friendly community that is largely dependent on the tourism revenue of visiting climbers and other adventure seekers.
+Squamish, British Columbia, is home to some of the best and most technical bouldering globally.
+Along with a friendly community largely dependent on the tourism revenue of visiting climbers and other adventure seekers.
 With COVID-19 spreading widely across our world, however, Squamish has struggled to balance limiting visiting climbers to keep the local community safe and keeping the tourism industry alive.

-During the peak of the summer season, thousands of boulderers from across the world normally flock to the boulders at the base of the Chief in Squamish, British Columbia.
+During the peak season, thousands of boulderers from across the world normally flock to the base of the Chief in Squamish, British Columbia.
+Here lie some of the best boulders in the world.
 This, however, was not by any sense of the word a “normal year.”
-The pandemic had caused much of the crowds that would usually populate the area to be inhibited by closed borders and travel restrictions in the province.
-I had plans for a variety of trips back to the States this summer to climb and reconnect with both friends and family.
+The pandemic had caused much of the crowds to be inhibited by closed borders and travel restrictions in the province.
+I had plans for various trips back to the States this summer to climb and reconnect with friends and family.
 These were canceled, like many other trips, in the face of Covid.
-This change saw fewer people coming into Canada as well, making the bouldering more solitary and engaging for the local community to take advantage of.
+Fewer people coming into Canada made the bouldering more solitary and engaging for the local community.

-Today, we have been living with Covid-19 for just over a year, and our communities have learned much.
-We have higher levels of certainty around the effects of Covid, and we know better how we can continue to recreate safely.
-As restrictions allow and we begin to increase our time spent climbing outside again as a community, bouldering is a great option to stay away from people and minimize risk.
 Some good COVID-19 precautions include not climbing on the same boulders as other groups and wearing masks while on shared trails.
-Try to plan ahead to explore less popular areas and try to avoid busy times, if possible.
+Try to plan to explore less popular areas and try to avoid busy times, if possible.
 If another group has made it to a climbing site first, ask them whether they plan to move on or if they are okay sharing the climb while masked and reasonably distanced.
 Don’t impose yourself on others and respect their boundaries.
-Stay safe out there folks!
+Stay safe out there, folks!